Computer Algebra and Material Design: Technical details

 where ${\rm \left|\#K\right|}$ is the order of the small group.

 \end{itemize}

 For this purpose, this function can be used:

+This function computes the characters of the group elements in the group ``B'', in two ways, those by the irreducible representation of group ``A'' and group ``B''.
+The results are stored in two lists ``AV'' and ``BV''.
+Each row of these lists contains the characters of each irreducible representation.
+By the computation of the inner product between these lists, the ramification of the representations is computed.

 Symmetry operations defined in wave-number space are used here.
-These matrices are three dimensional ones given in Table \ref{tab:symopr_fcc_dia_reciprocal}.(They are stored as ``MT[~]'' in the following.)
-The coordinate of the K point along $\Gamma-X$ point is given, as the coefficients to reciprocal lattice vectors.
+These matrices are three-dimensional ones given in Table \ref{tab:symopr_fcc_dia_reciprocal}.(They are stored in the list ``MT[~]'' in the following computation.)
+The coordinate of the K point along $\Gamma-X$ point is given, as the coefficients of reciprocal lattice vectors.

-The symmetry operations which fix the k-point are extracted, and from them the small group is generated.
+The symmetry operations which fix the k-point are extracted, and from them, the small group is generated.

 We can directly construct the small group from the above list of the output.
 For the purpose of the comparison of the representations, however, the point group and the small group must be expressed by common abstract symbols such as ``m1,m2,...'', which are employed to make up the multiplication table.(There is an alternative: the point group could be constructed from the 48 matrices of symmetry operations in wave-number space.)